dominatorul/Guides/stability.md

 1. Press `X` to set the test mode to `matrixpod`.
 2. Press `Y` to enable **`burning`** mode.
 3. Press `A` to start the test.
-4. Test all frequencies for about 15-30 seconds and check if the voltage result is stable.
+4. Test all frequencies for about 15-30 seconds and check if it remains stable.

 ### Recommended Games for Testing CPU Undervolting (UV)